prototypefund/Digital_Bargeld-docs/core/api-merchant.rst

   :status 200 OK:
     A tip has been created.
 The backend responds with a `TipQueryResponse`
+  :status 404 Not Found:
+    The instance is unknown to the backend.
   :status 412 Precondition Failed:
     The merchant backend instance does not have a tipping reserve configured.
+  :status 424 Failed Dependency:
+    We are unable to process the request because of a problem with the exchange.
+    Likely returned with an "exchange-code" in addition to a "code" and an "exchange-http-status" in addition to our own HTTP status.
+Also may include the full exchange reply to our request under "exchange-reply".
+    Naturally, those diagnostics may be omitted if the exchange did not reply at all, or send a completely malformed response.
+  :status 503 Service Unavailable:
+    We are unable to process the request, possibly due to misconfiguration or disagreement with the exchange (it is unclear which party is to blame).
+    Likely returned with an "exchange-code" in addition to a "code" and an "exchange-http-status" in addition to our own HTTP status.
+Also may include the full exchange reply to our request under "exchange-reply".

   .. ts:def:: TipQueryResponse